 State Earned Income Tax Credits

 In addition to helping working families afford the necessities that keep them working, EITCs at the state level play a very important function in improving the fairness of upside down state and local tax systems.
 Unlike federal taxes, state and local taxes are regressive, requiring low- and moderate-income families to pay more of their income in taxes than wealthier taxpayers.
-According to ITEP’s 2015 Who Pays? report, the poorest twenty percent of Americans pay 10.9 percent of their incomes in state and local taxes.
-By contrast, middle-income taxpayers pay 9.4 percent and the wealthiest one percent of taxpayers pay just 5.4 percent of their incomes in state and local taxes.
+According to ITEP’s 2015 Who Pays? report, the poorest 20 percent of Americans pay 10.9 percent of their incomes in state and local taxes.
+By contrast, middle-income taxpayers pay 9.7 percent and the wealthiest one percent of taxpayers pay just 7 percent of their incomes in state and local taxes.
 Heavy use of regressive sales and property taxes (all of which working families pay) drive the high state and local tax rates faced by the poorest Americans.
 A refundable state EITC is among the most effective and targeted tax reduction strategies to help offset these regressive taxes.

 Refundability is key to the EITC’s success, especially at the state level.
 If a credit is refundable, taxpayers receive a refund for the portion of the credit that exceeds their income tax bill.
-Refundable credits can therefore be used to help offset all taxes paid, not just income taxes, thereby offsetting some of the regressive effects of state and local sales, excise, and property taxes.
+Refundable credits therefore can be used to help offset all taxes paid, not just income taxes, thereby offsetting some of the regressive effects of state and local sales, excise, and property taxes.

 New Trends and Forward Momentum